bogey1185/GA_Unit-1-Project/README.md

 This is a simple web deployment of the classic dice game.

+## About the Author

+I am a student at General Assembly in its Web Development Immersive program.
+As a GA student, I was tasked with creating a browser game that showcases my current level of skill with HTML5, CSS3, JS, and jquery.
+I chose Farkle because it is a fun and easy-to-learn game that my family has played together for a long time.
+In addition to the above languages, this website also deploys VelocityJS animations in its operation.

 ## Getting Started/Installation Notes/System Specifications

-Unfortunately, iOS support is still forthcoming.
-However, on personal computers and Android devices, Farkle is fully functional and does not require any special programs.
-One simply needs an up-to-date browser.
-Google Chrome is recommended.
+On personal computers and Android devices, Farkle is fully functional and does not require any special programs.
+One simply needs an up-to-date browser; Google Chrome is recommended. iOS support is forthcoming.

 ## How to Play